Skip to content

 import {DatabaseIcon} from 'lucide-react';

-// Base project slice
+// Base room slice

 // config holds all state that should be persisted between sessions